shahab6627/web-scraping-project-with-python-django-and-beautifulsoup/README.md

 Updating the list is very easy, just click on the update button and all items will be updated.
 # steps to run this project

-1- download code of this project
+1- download the code of this project

 2- create a virtual env by this command. "virtualenv myenv" -> for linux users